cybersoel/LabAzureEntraADConnect/README.md

 </p>

-**Additionally to the diagram above, we will practice Desynchronization between the domain controller and the Azure AD.**
+**In addition to the diagram above, we will practice desynchronization between the domain controller and the Azure AD.**

 <br />
 <br />